amerus/BenchmarkingTensorflow/README.md

    Training Tensorflow object detection model on the CPU vs. GPU has potential to accelerate research process.
 ### Previous Work
 #### Tensorflow Own Benchmarking (limitations)
+Tensorflow has several own [benchmark utilities](https://github.com/tensorflow/benchmarks).
+I have unsuccessfully tried working with them.
+I was surprised to find very little documentation on how to use these benchmarking instruments.
+Additionally, I was bewildered by the fact that tf_cnn_benchmark required installation and configuration of Google cloud services.
+I could not find a good reason to install and configure Google cloud services on my research servers just to benchmark Tensorflow training runs.
+Finally, it did not seem that anything was collecting disk, memory, processor, and temperature at the same (and equal) time intervaals.
+Hence, I have finally decided to write my own script.
 #### Find Wally
+I work at a research facility, which uses Tensorflow for markerless tracking of primates.
+Rules of engagement dictate that I cannot share or distribute the media collected at the facility.
+Hence, I had to find a proxy object detection mechanism.
+Being a dad of two boys, I was elated to stumble upon Tadej Magajna's [HereIsWally](https://github.com/tadejmagajna/HereIsWally) project.
+There is no harm in working while having fun, is there?
 ### Data Collection Script
+The script I wrote uses Bourne Again Shell (BASH) to set several variables, train Tensorflow network for a set amount of time, collect hardware metrics, and export the resulting Tensorflow chekpoint into a ready to be used inference database.
+In theory, it should not be difficult to modify the script to execute a different model or run on a different hardware.
+In the long run, I'd like to package it into a Docker image together with several pre-configured Tensorflow models.
+The repository has two versions of the script, since my hypotheses deal with GPU vs. CPU training comparisons.
+I wanted to have a clear way to run the script (and save the results into different directories). collect_cpu.sh trains the model on the processor while collect_gpu.sh does the same using the GPU.
+### Python Script Modification(s)
 ### Tested Hardware
 ### R Shiny Application
 ### Findings